DushaneJackson/Nash-hair-and-boutique-website/README.md

-#Nash's Hair and Boutique Mockup Website
+#Nash's Hair and Boutique Website

 This website is a website for a client that I had the opportunity of working with.
 The client owns a Hair Salon and approached me to create a a website for them.